8acker/extend-fn/README.md

 # extend() objects for Node.js

-extend-fn is sel written method to extend objects recursively
+extend-fn is self written method to extend objects recursively.

-These objects can only have functions as properties.
+These objects can also have functions as properties.

 This implementation of this extend method is due to a personal use in a project i am working on.
 All other extend node modules could not extend an object with other tha includes functions as properties.